Dharan10/Ninja-Hatori-ctf/story.md

-Of course.
-You're right, the story's order should match the player's journey from the easiest to the hardest challenge.

-Here is the updated and final story for your story.md file, with the "Stage Stories" reordered to match our new challenge flow.
-The "Fragment of Echoes" is now correctly positioned as the first trial.

-Ninja Hattori and the Six Dragon Fragments: The Secret Scroll of Sogen

 The screen fades to black.
 A deep, solemn voice begins narrating.

 "The world once trembled beneath the shadow of a ruthless conqueror...
 Ryukazen, the Warlord of Shadows.
 His ambition knew no bounds.
 He swept through nations like a storm, leaving behind only ashes, silence, and despair."